 Mechanisms for Potential Tariff Relief

 There is a distinct silver lining for the agricultural sector.
 The port surcharge is not a permanent tariff adjustment.
-It functions as a floating index that is reassessed on the 7th of every month based on actual coastal diesel index data.
+Michelle van Buren Schele explicitly confirmed that the fuel neutrality charge is “short term in nature” and will only be applied by the port authority during periods of extreme fuel price variation.
+It functions as a floating index that is reassessed on a monthly basis based on actual coastal diesel index data.

 Recent breakthrough news regarding an agreement to reopen the Strait of Hormuz is expected to expand global energy supplies.
 Wandile Sihlobo noted that if this geopolitical resolution holds, the agricultural sector can expect some welcome easing in input and logistics costs ahead of the mid-October summer planting season.